scalameter/scalameter/home/gettingstarted/simplemicrobenchmark.md

 These generators are similar to the ones in frameworks like [ScalaCheck](https://github.com/rickynils/scalacheck/wiki/User-Guide) in that they are composable with `for`-comprehensions and that they can generate multiple values.
-However, ScalaMeter generators do not generate random or arbitrary values -- the values they produce are always the same and well-defined.
+However, ScalaMeter generators do not generate random or arbitrary values -- the values they produce are always the same, ordered and well-defined.

 ScalaCheck generators can be roughly divided into 2 groups -- *basic* and *composed* generators.
 There exist a number of basic generators already defined for you.